prometheus/docs/snippets/saved_replies.md

 Thanks for your report.
 It looks as if this is actually a question about usage and not development because XXX

-To make your question, and all replies, easier to find, we suggest you move this over to our [user mailing list](https://groups.google.com/forum/#!forum/prometheus-users), which you can also search.
-If you prefer more interactive help, join or our [IRC channel](https://webchat.freenode.net/?randomnick=1&channels=prometheus), #prometheus on irc.freenode.net.
-Please be aware that our IRC channel has no logs, is not searchable, and that people might not answer quickly if they are busy or asleep.
-If in doubt, you should choose the mailing list.
+To make your question, and all replies, easier to find, we suggest you move this over to our [user mailing list](https://groups.google.com/forum/#!forum/prometheus-users).

+If you haven't looked already you might find the answer in the [official docs and examples](https://prometheus.io/docs/introduction/overview/) as well as searching in the google [users](https://groups.google.com/forum/#!forum/prometheus-users) or [devs](https://groups.google.com/forum/#!forum/prometheus-developers) groups or ask  in the #prometheus [IRC channel ](https://webchat.freenode.org/?channels=prometheus), and I am sure there will be someone to help you out.

-Once your questions have been answered, please add a short line pointing to relevant replies in case anyone stumbles here via a search engine in the future.
+Once your questions have been answered, please add a link to the solution to help other Prometheans in trouble reaching this from a search :+1:

 All that being said, in your specific case, it might make sense to / please look at / our reasoning can be found at XXX